logzio/logzio-helm/charts/logzio-logs-collector/README.md

 3. If no include rules exist, everything not excluded is forwarded.

 The chart translates these rules into OpenTelemetry `filter` processors and injects them directly **after** the `k8sattributes` processor so Kubernetes metadata is available during matching.

-> ℹ️  For complete examples see the files under `tests/filters/` in this repository.